 CXFS supports guaranteed-rate I/O (GRIO) version 2 clients on all platforms, and GRIO servers on server-capable administration nodes.
 However, GRIO is disabled by default on Linux.
-See "GRIO on Linux" on page 95 and "GRIO on SGI ProPack Client-Only Nodes" on page 140.
+See "GRIO on Linux" on page 102.

 Once installed in a cluster, the superuser can run the following commands from any node in the cluster: